PASSED THE SENATE The Cannabidiol and Marihuana Research Expansion Act; passed unanimously 3/24/2022

 The bill, if adopted as introduced, will:

 A previous version of the MORE Act was passed by the U.S. House in late 2020, but did not advance in the Senate.
 It was reintroduced by Rep. Nadler (NY-10) as House Bill (HB 3617) in May 2021, and the House Judiciary Committee passed it in late September 2021.
-Its next step will be introduction on the House floor, where it is currently cosponsored by 101 other Representatives, including Reps.
-Kildee, Lawrence, and Tlaib of Michigan.
+It is currently cosponsored by 114 other Representatives, including Reps.
+Kildee, Lawrence, Levin, and Tlaib of Michigan.
 None of the four federal representatives in the Cannabis Guild's focus area (Huizenga, Meijer, Moolenaar, or Upton) have cosponsored.

 If you want to contact your Representative or Senator about the MORE Act or other issues important to you, you can do so directly, or through the advocacy activities of the Cannabis Guild.
 Contact your Legislators.

 INTRODUCED The VA Medicinal Cannabis Research Act of 2021; introduced April 30, 2021